yitang/.emacs.d/docs/index.rst

 ``setup-email.el``, and I document on each file.
-Inpisraed by Sachua's new posts, I think it would be an brilliant idea to org Emacs configuration code into one single org file, letting along the conviencen of orgnising and share my seetting, the precious thing I would appreciate is it provide an way I could start with a long comments, thoughts or workflow. in this way, the code becomes less important as it should be.
+Inpisraed by Sachua's new posts, I think it would be an brilliant idea to org Emacs configuration code into one single org file, letting along the conviencen of orgnising and share my setting, the precious thing I would appreciate is it provide an way I could start with a long comments, thoughts or workflow. in this way, the code becomes less important as it should be.